You may need to call a few providers to find one who has openings that fit your schedule.

 - Do you prefer one particular kind of training or educational background?
 Behavioral health care providers come from a number of different educational backgrounds and may be psychiatrists, psychologists, social workers, advanced practice nurses or clinical nurse specialists, or they may have another kind of background or training.

-- Is it important to you that the counselor be legally authorized to prescribe drug treatment if necessary?
-Only behavioral health care providers with certain educational backgrounds and licenses are legally allowed to prescribe medications.
+- Is it important to you that the provider be legally authorized to prescribe drug treatment if necessary?
+Only behavioral health care providers with certain educational backgrounds and licenses are legally allowed to prescribe medications, so you may consider connecting with both a counselor and a psychiatric provider.

 - Do you have a preference such as culture, race, gender, or is this not important to you?